linnykoleh/Spring/Notes.md

 #### RowCallbackHandler

-- It extracts values from each row of a ResultSet.
+- It extracts values from each row of a `ResultSet`.
 - Spring provides a simpler RowCallbackHandler interface when there is **no return object**
   - Streaming rows to a file
   - Converting rows to XML